 Part 1: Easily Corrected Parenting Mistakes

 The rise of concern and attention to childhood anxiety is of significant concern for several reasons.
-Anxiety and it various common forms (e.g. worry, trepidation, rumination, dread, and avoidance) impact our lives in subtle, but powerful ways.
+Anxiety and its various common forms (e.g. worry, trepidation, rumination, dread, and avoidance) impact our lives in subtle, but powerful ways.
 Opportunities for happiness, peace of mind, and satisfaction become limited, as we surrender the opportunity to enjoy or appreciate the present moment…being consumed with concern over some (typically) future moment.
-The more serious forms of anxiety and fear (e.g., phobias, obsessive thinking, compulsive thoughts, panic attacks, etc.) are more directly and obviously destructive and interfere with healthy functioning.
+The more serious forms of anxiety and fear (e.g., phobias, obsessive thinking, compulsive thoughts, panic attacks, etc.) are more direct and destructive and interfere with healthy functioning.

 In the very short-term perspective, when we intervene, it can appear as if we just rescued our child from an anxious moment.
 Yet, this is an illusion.

 Thus it is critical to accurately understand the ‘thought’ source of such anxiety and how, as a parent, you can help…or you can make things much worse with incorrect understanding.
 As I edit this article, I am reminded of a talk I gave to parents this week.
 In the discussion on childhood anxiety, perhaps half the audience shared their experiences.
 In each example, there were clear actions (easily understood and well-intentioned) that were harmful to the intended outcome.

-Today, let’s explore two common mistakes, which actually disable children over time, by escalating their anxiety.
+Today, let’s explore two common mistakes, which disable children over time, by escalating their anxiety.
 In a few days, I will post part two of this discussion.

 1. Modeling Anxious and Fearful Thinking